Pac1226/DataSciencePortfolio/README.md

 # DataSciencePortfolio

-A collection of data science projects that leverage different skills, knowledge, and tools to solve business problems.
+A collection of data science projects that utilize different skills, knowledge, and tools to solve business problems.

 ---